Tritonn204/silex-lsp/README.md

 # silex-lsp
-A Silex compiler front-end for IDEs
+A Silex syntax background service for IDEs